Simple Combinatorial Construction of the $k^{o(1)}$-Lower Bound for Approximating the Parameterized $k$-Clique: Preliminaries

 We follow the definitions and notations from~\cite{flumG06-FPTBook}.
 In the context of computational complexity, a decision problem is defined as a set of strings over a finite alphabet $\Sigma$, sometimes called a {\em language}, say $\Pi\subseteq\Sigma^*$.
 A {\em parameterization} of a problem is a polynomial-time computable function $\kappa:\Sigma^*\rightarrow \mathbb{N}$.
 A {\em parameterized decision} problem is then defined as a pair $(\Pi,\kappa)$, where $\Pi\subseteq \Sigma^*$ is an arbitrary decision problem, and $\kappa$ is its parameterization.

 The parameterization $\kappa$ gives a characterization of an instance of the designated problem that depends on the instance's property but not on the input size.
-That is, the function $\kappa$ maps an instance of a problem to a small positive integer, and we may think of a parameterized decision problem as a problem where each input instance $x\in\Sigma^*$ is associated with a number $\kappa(x)$.
+That is, the function $\kappa$ maps an instance of a problem to a small positive integer, and we may think of a parameterized decision problem as a problem where each input instance $x\in\Sigma^*$ is associated with a number $\kappa(x)$ which is typically much smaller than the length $|x|$ of $x$.

-We say that a parameterized problem $(\Pi,\kappa)$ is {\em fixed-parameter tractable} (\FPT) if there is an algorithm that, given a string $x\in \Sigma^*$ decides whether $x\in \Pi$ in time $t(\kappa(x))\poly(|x|)$, where $|x|$ denotes the length of the input string $x$, $\poly(n)= \bigcup_{c>0}n^c$ and $t(k)$ is a computable function that depends only on the parameter $k= \kappa(x)$.
+We say that a parameterized problem $(\Pi,\kappa)$ is {\em fixed-parameter tractable} (\FPT) if there is an algorithm that, given a string $x\in \Sigma^*$ decides whether $x\in \Pi$ in time $t(\kappa(x))\poly(|x|)$, where $\poly(n)= \bigcup_{c>0}n^c$ and $t(k)$ is a computable function that depends only on the parameter $k= \kappa(x)$.
 The running time of the form $t(\kappa(x))\poly(|x|)$ is called $\FPT$-time, and the algorithm that decides a parameterized problem in $\FPT$-time is called an \emph{$\FPT$ algorithm}.
 The complexity class $\FPT$ is the class of all parameterized problems that admit $\FPT$ algorithms.
 Similar to the polynomial-hierarchy in the theory of $\NP$-completeness, there exists the classes of W-hierarchy such that

 The classes $\W 1$ and $\W 2$ contain many natural complete problems, in particular the $k$-Clique problem and the $k$-Dominating Set problem, respectively.
 Thus, $k$-Clique admits no $\FPT$ algorithm unless $\W 1= \FPT$, and similarly, $k$-Dominating-Set admits no $\FPT$ algorithm unless $\W 2= \FPT$ (which thus implies $\W 2= \W 1 = \FPT$).